Ursula Ledóchowska: Sainthood

-The canonization process opened in the Diocese of Rome in an informative process that spanned from 16 March 1949 until 9 April 1957 once the investigations had been completed though two separate processes were held; one was held in Kraków from 23 June 1950 to 2 June 1951 while the other was held in Viviers from 13 May 1931 until 28 May 1951.
+The beatification process opened in the Diocese of Rome in an informative process that spanned from 16 March 1949 until 9 April 1957.
+Once the investigations had been completed though two separate processes were held; one was held in Kraków from 23 June 1950 to 2 June 1951 while the other was held in Viviers from 13 May 1931 until 28 May 1951.
 Her writings were all collated and had to be investigated to determine that such writings adhered to official doctrine; the theologians who viewed them approved them on 12 July 1966.
-The formal introduction of the cause did not come until 15 October 1981 when she was titled as a Servant of God.
+The formal introduction of the cause did not come until 15 October 1981 when she was titled Servant of God.
 The apostolic process was dispensed with so the findings of the investigation thus far were sent to Rome to the Congregation for the Causes of Saints who validated these processes on 10 December 1982.
-The C.C.S. and their consultants approved the Positio dossier on 18 January 1983 while the C.C.S. alone gave their independent approval on 29 March 1983.
-On 14 May 1983 she was named as Venerable after Pope John Paul II confirmed that she had lived a model Christian life of heroic virtue.
+The Congregation and their consultants approved the positio on 18 January 1983 while the Congregation alone gave their independent approval on 29 March 1983.
+On 14 May 1983 she was named as Venerable after Pope John Paul II confirmed that she had lived a life of heroic virtue.

-Ledóchowska's beatification depended on two miracles prior to the 1983 alterations and as such two cases - both in Kraków - were investigated.
+Ledóchowska's beatification depended on two miracles prior to the 1983 alterations and as such two cases – both in Kraków – were investigated.
 The first was investigated from 27 September 1971 until 17 February 1972 and the other was investigated from 16 April 1973 until 26 February 1974.
-These processes received C.C.S. validation on 10 December 1982 before a medical board of experts approved these miracles on 7 April 1983.
-Theologians likewise issued their approval on 17 May 1983 as did the C.C.S. on 7 June 1983.
-John Paul II granted the final authorization to it on 9 June 1983 and beatified the late nun while visiting Poznań on 20 June 1983.
+These processes received the validation on 10 December 1982 before a medical board of experts approved these miracles on 7 April 1983.
+Theologians likewise issued their approval on 17 May 1983 as did the Congregation on 7 June 1983.
+John Paul II granted the final authorization to it on 9 June 1983 and beatified Ledóchowska while visiting Poznań on 20 June 1983.

-One final miracle was needed for full sainthood and the case was investigated in Poland from 16 April 1998 until 26 June 1998 before receiving C.C.S. validation on 17 October 1998.
-The medical experts approved this case on 30 March 2000 as did the theologians on 1 February 2002 and the C.C.S. on 12 March 2002.
-John Paul II approved this - and the canonization - on 23 April 2002 while formalizing the date for the sainthood at a consistory of Rome-based cardinals on 7 March 2003.
-John Paul II canonized her in Saint Peter's Square on 18 May 2003 before a crowd of 50 000 people.
+One final miracle was needed for the canonisation and the case was investigated in Poland from 16 April 1998 until 26 June 1998.
+The medical experts approved this case on 30 March 2000 as did the theologians on 1 February 2002 and the Congregation on 12 March 2002.
+John Paul II approved this on 23 April 2002 while setting the date for the canonisation at a consistory on 7 March 2003.
+The canonisation was celebrated in Saint Peter's Square on 18 May 2003 before a crowd of 50 000 people.